Are you an adviser? Go to Unbiased Pro

 • Stocks and shares ISAs: These protect a range of investment incomes from tax.

-Exactly which you go for will depend on your financial aims.
+Exactly which option you choose will depend on your financial goals.

-Additionally, from April 2024, savers are now allowed to open multiple ISAs of the same type within a tax year without losing their tax-free ISA allowance.
+Additionally, savers are now allowed to open multiple ISAs of the same type within a tax year without losing their tax-free ISA allowance.

-An ISA can be tax efficient if you’re saving up to £20,000, and it can be passed on to your spouse or civil partner if you die without tax penalties.
+An ISA can be tax-efficient if you’re saving up to £20,000 in the tax year 2025/26, and it can be passed on to your spouse or civil partner if you die without tax penalties.

 What is a savings account?

-A savings account allows you to put away money you don’t need to spend right now to earn interest.
+A savings account allows you to put away money you don’t need to spend right now and earn interest on it.

 Some accounts will let you withdraw your money immediately, while others have restrictions on withdrawals.